What sailing qualifications do I need to charter a sailboat in Croatia?

 Weather forecast is available at any Marina Reception.
 Also over the VHF it is broadcast 3 times a day on various channels.

 Pets are welcomed on majority of our boats for an extra cleaning fee.
-Only our Luxury line boats (Oceanis 58 and Hanse 575) are excluded from this policy and pets are, unfortunately, never allowed on them due to possible damages.
+Only Antiopa and Herms are excluded from this policy and pets are, unfortunately, never allowed on them due to possible damages.

 Croatia is beautiful country with a lot to see including underwater.
 Snorkeling is always fun way to spend the day.
 We do not offer snorkeling equipment so please bring your own or plan on purchasing one here.
 Scuba diving is allowed with some restrictions.
 For more details we can put you in touch with diving clubs in Croatia.